22Neves/devsite-docs/guides/checkout-api-orders/integration-model.en.md

 # Integration model

-----[mlb]---- Checkout Transparente------------ ----[mla, mlm]---- Checkout API ------------ agora processa pagamentos com **Orders**.
-Se trata de uma API projetada para simplificar seu desenvolvimento com o Mercado Pago: com uma única integração, você poderá acessar diversas soluções de pagamento.
+----[mlb]---- Checkout Transparente------------ ----[mla, mlm]---- Checkout API ------------ now processes payments with **Orders**.
+This API is designed to simplify your development with Mercado Pago: with a single integration, you can access various payment solutions.

-Additionally, the API makes the integration code more intuitive and provides more detailed error messages, making the development process easier.
+Additionally, the API makes the integration code more intuitive and provides more detailed error messages, streamlining the development process.

 ## Differences in processing

-Previously, payments via the ----[mlb]---- Checkout Transparente------------ ----[mla, mlm]---- Checkout API ------------  were processed exclusively through the **Payments API**.
+Previously, payments via ----[mlb]---- Checkout Transparente------------ ----[mla, mlm]---- Checkout API ------------  were processed exclusively through the **Payments API**.
 Now, it is also possible to process them through Orders, which offers an efficient and straightforward integration alternative.

 Below are the main differences between the two options.